nosratheno/clyell/albums.md

 ---
 layout: page
-title: "Albums of the Month"
+title: "Album of the Month"
 permalink: /albums/
 ---